How to. . .

 The student requesting a fresh start should complete an application for Academic Fresh Start that is available in the Student Services office.
 Students may be granted an academic fresh start only once.
 An academic review committee will consider the request and determine the student’s eligibility for grade forgiveness.
 If the request is approved, the grades will be removed from GPA calculation.
 Students transferring to another college should contact the institution to determine the impact of Academic Fresh Start on transfer.
 Fresh start GPA calculations are not used in determining eligibility for student financial aid.

 Patriot Port is an important resource for curriculum students.
-This resource provides students with access to their unofficial transcript, course grades, etc. Students can also access information that is critical for registration and program completion.
+This resource provides students with access to their unofficial transcript, course grades, etc. Students can also access information that is critical for program completion.
+Students are also given the option to register online through Patriot Port once they have met with an advisor.
+Advising is not required for non-degree seeking (Special Credit) students.

 You can (login not required):